Leonard Davis (American football): Dallas Cowboys

 On March 4, 2007, Davis signed with the Dallas Cowboys for a seven-year, $49.6 million contract with $18.75 million guaranteed, who were looking to replace the retired Marco Rivera.
 At the time, the contract was criticized in the media, for the amount of salary cap space being assigned to a player who would play guard and who had an average performance in previous years.
 According to Forbes, Davis was the highest-paid NFL player and 19th overall athlete in the 12-month period ending in June 2007, earning $25.4 million.

 Davis was named the starter at right guard and would flourish in Dallas by going to the Pro Bowl in his first three seasons.
 He had an exceptional year in 2007, as he received Pro Bowl and All-Pro honors for the first time in his career.
 The Cowboys finished 13-3 and won the NFC East division, but suffered a disappointing first round playoff loss against the New York Giants (who would go on to win the Super Bowl).

-In 2009, the Cowboys again won the division and also won their first playoff game in 13 seasons.
+In 2009, the Cowboys again won the division and also won their first playoff game in 13 seasons, but lost in the divisional round to the Minnesota Vikings.

-Davis was released on July 28, 2011, due to declining play and the team's lack of salary cap room.
+In the 2010 season, Davis struggled and was even benched halfway through the game against Tennessee.
+His replacement injured his eye, Davis returned and didn't miss another snap all season.
+Nonetheless, he was released by the Cowboys the following July - after the lockout - to make salary camp room.
+At the time he left Dallas, he had started every game of the previous 5 seasons.

 Detroit Lions

+After his release by Dallas, Davis tried out with the Lions during the offseason, but did not make the roster.
+In October, he had a workout with the Titans.

 On November 7, 2011, he signed a one-year deal with the Detroit Lions.
-After joining the team midway through the season, he was declared inactive for every game with the Lions.
+After joining the team midway through the season, he was declared inactive for every game with the Lions and became a free agent when the season was over.

 San Francisco 49ers

+In the offseason, Davis had foot surgery and then visited the 49ers.

 On July 26, 2012, Davis signed a one-year deal with the San Francisco 49ers as a free agent.
-He was a backup and was a part of the team that reached Super Bowl XLVII.
-In the game, he played 6 plays on special teams, but the 49ers fell to the Baltimore Ravens by a score of 34–31.
+He was a backup but played in all 16 games and all 3 playoff games that year, sometimes lining up as tight end.
+He played 13% of offensive snaps and 19% of special teams snaps that year.
+He helped the team reach Super Bowl XLVII.
+In the game, the last of his career, he played 6 plays on special teams and the 49ers fell to the Baltimore Ravens by a score of 34–31.